 Sign a non-poaching agreement

-In order to prevent the other party approaching employees, customers or clients of your business consider asking them to sign a non-poaching (or non-solicitation) agreement.
-Like a confidentiality agreement it has legal, evidential and practical advantages.
+In order to prevent the other party from approaching employees, customers or clients of your business consider asking them to sign a non-poaching (or non-solicitation) agreement.
+Like a confidentiality agreement, it has legal, evidential and practical advantages.

 It can also cover non-compete provisions.
 This is when one party agrees not to go into direct competition with another party by starting a similar business.